Sahebganj: Overview

 The map shows a hilly area with the Rajmahal hills running from the bank of the Ganges in the extreme north to south, beyond the area covered by the map into Dumka district.
 ‘Farakka’ is marked on the map and that is where Farakka Barrage is, just inside West Bengal.
 Rajmahal coalfield is shown in the map.
 The entire area is overwhelmingly rural with only small pockets of urbanisation.

-Note: The full screen map is interesting.
-All places marked on the map are linked and you can easily move on to another page of your choice.
-Enlarge the map to see what else is there – one gets railway links, many more road links and so on.
+Note: Entering the map (on the left) in full-screen mode enables moving from place to place via clicking on the location, as well as zooming in and out to enlarge/shrink the landscape.

 Infrastructure

 According to the District Census Handbook 2011, Sahibganj, Sahibganj covered an area of 4.25 km^{2}.
 Among the civic amenities, it had 155 km roads with both open and closed drains, the protected water supply involved uncovered well, hand pump.
 It had 13,130 domestic electric connections, 600 road light points.
 Among the medical facilities, it had 2 hospitals, 10 dispensaries, 10 health centres, 1 family welfare centre, 1 maternity and child welfare centre, 1 maternity home, 1 TB hospital/ clinic, 1 nursing home, 2 charitable hospital/ nursing homes, 1 veterinary hospital, 50 medicine shops.
 Among the educational facilities it had 42 primary schools, 24 middle school, 6 secondary schools, 2 senior secondary schools, 1 general degree college, 2 recognised shorthand typewriting and vocational training institutions, 1 non-formal education centre, 2 special schools for disabled.
-Among the social recreational and cultural facilities, it had 1 working women’s hostel, 1 stadium, 6 auditorium/ community halls, 2 public libraries, 2 reading rooms.
+Among the social recreational and cultural facilities, it had 1 working women's hostel, 1 stadium, 6 auditorium/ community halls, 2 public libraries, 2 reading rooms.
 Important items it produced were bidi, curds, pickles, sweets, bamboo items.
 It had the branch offices of 9 nationalised banks, 1 cooperative bank, 2 agricultural credit societies, 5 non-agricultural credit societies.